kosli-dev/cli/docs.kosli.com/content/getting_started/part_5_evidences.md

 ### JUnit test

-If you use JUnit to run your test you can use `kosli pipeline artifact report evidence test` command to analyze the results and provide it to Kosli.
+If you produce your test results in JUnit format, you can use `kosli pipeline artifact report evidence test` command to analyze the results and report it to Kosli.
 Remember to add the junit test evidence to your [pipeline template](/how_to/connect/#create-a-pipeline) and use the same label for `--evidence-type` you provided in a `template`

 ### Example